Jack Russell Memorial Stadium

-Jack Russell Memorial Stadium is a stadium in Clearwater, Florida.
+Jack Russell Memorial Stadium is a baseball field in Clearwater, Florida.
 It opened as Jack Russell Stadium in 1955.
 It was the spring training home of the Philadelphia Phillies Major League Baseball team from 1955 through 2003.
 Since 2017, it has been home to the Clearwater High School and St. Petersburg College baseball teams.

 The Clearwater Bombers, a softball team that won 10 National Amateur Softball Association titles between 1950 and 1973, played their home games there from 1955 through 1984.
 The name of the stadium was changed to Jack Russell Memorial Stadium following Jack Russell's death in November 1990.

 In 2004, the Philadelphia Phillies moved to Bright House Networks Field, 4 miles to the east.
 Most of the ballpark was demolished on July 21, 2007.
 The dugouts, offices, and other elements were retained as the field has continued to be used for amateur baseball.

 Phillies Spring Training (1954-2003)

 Jack Russell played in the Major Leagues from 1926 through 1940.
 He was introduced to Pinellas County while training in the area as a member of the Cleveland Indians.
 Russell settled in Clearwater after his career where he became a Union Oil Co. distributor and Clearwater Chamber of Commerce president.
 The Phillies had moved their spring training camp to Clearwater for the 1947 season and played at Clearwater Athletic Field.
 Russell became a Clearwater city commissioner, a position he held from 1951 to 1955, and was a vocal advocate for a new ballpark for the Phillies in Clearwater.

 Russell was instrumental in the conception of the new ballpark; he had blueprints and plans drawn up himself, and then approached the Clearwater mayor and city commission with the plans in July 1954.
 With their approval, Russell then obtained the legal rights from the Florida state supreme court in Tallahassee to fund the stadium's construction through revenue bonds.
 In 1954, the Clearwater city council approved the building of the new ballpark and work began in fall 1954.

 The stadium was dedicated on March 10, 1955.

 Baseball Commissioner Ford Frick, National League president Warren Giles, American League president Will Harridge, Clearwater mayor Herbert M. Brown, and other city dignitaries were in attendance.
 Clearwater Mayor Brown surprised Russell, and announced that the stadium would be named in his honor.

 The Phillies played the first game following the dedication.
 Robin Roberts started for the Phillies against the Detroit Tigers.
 The Phillies won 4-2 on a two-run double by Willie Jones before 4,209 fans.